leodh/Tigwi-API/Spec.md

     <error/>

 ###Informations
 * In **Request**, the size of your message is limited to 140 characters, but this limit is tested by the server.
-It raises an error if the message s too long.
+It raises an error if the message is too long.
 * In **Response*, _numberOfError_ is the code of the error.
 * In **Response, _quickExplanation_ is some text explaining the type of error that occured.